swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     which rm

-will return `/bin/rm` on unix-based computers.
+will return `/bin/rm`.
 Thus, we can see that `rm` is a program that sits inside of the `/bin` directory.
 Now enter:

     which find